RootStock is an annual gathering of an ad hoc and constantly changing community of more or less like-minded souls.

-Bring a towel.
-Most people will be naked but if you would prefer to wear trunks or a bathing costume then that’s fine.
+Bring a towel to sit on.
+Most people, but not all, will be naked; if you would prefer to wear trunks or a bathing costume then that’s fine.
 Do whatever you feel comfortable doing.

 I’m glad you asked that.
 Anywhere directly under a tarpaulin or roof of any kind is ‘inside’ and smoking is not allowed.
 Otherwise, if you smoke please be mindful of those around you, especially around the fire.
 Check the wind direction and dispose of your butts in a responsible manner as they are not biodegradable.

 Will I be kept awake by drunken revellers?

 It is very unlikely.
 Alcohol is allowed on site but there is not much of a drinking culture and there is no bar.
 No loud noise is allowed after 10pm

 What about drugs?

 Don't forget your prescription drugs, but please leave any other drugs at home.
 You won’t need them.
 Drugs have never been part of the culture of Ashlyn Wood.